Today we welcome back our popular guest author, Renée Elizabeth Mineart.

 Eventually, this form will be incorporated into our ticket tracking software in one of our upcoming Sprints.
 But the goal is the same, to make it as easy as possible for people to report bugs.

-Success or failure often comes down to how readily we can adapt, or not adapt, to an always changing world.
-And sometimes, a simple thing like a new approach to an old problem is all that is needed to achieve the impossible.
+Success or failure often comes down to how readily we can adapt, or not adapt, to an ever-changing world.
+Sometimes, a simple thing like a new approach to an old problem is all that is needed to achieve the impossible.